Dublin, Ireland

 Food.

 A few cheep and cheerful places are Pizza Stop, down the lane from Neary's (much better than the name suggests), veggie Fresh on the top floor of Powerscourt, and the internationally-flavoured Food Court off Abbey Street, with buffet choices from around the world.
 The IFI has good food and loyalty bonus points.
 The 101 on Talbot Street is more upscale, but great for a theatre night out.
 Tante Zoës offers cool Cajun delights.
 Tolteca has the best burrito in town.
-Wagamama is great for at detox pick-me-up.
+Wagamama is great for a detox pick-me-up.
 FX Buckleys has the best steak in town and is both amiable and well-priced.

 Pizza Stop